NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 Eventually, we start moving back towards Poções, having a final stop in the hills of the Serra do Amolar to catch up with another jewel, the charismatic endemic Three-toed Jacamar that we should find by the edge of a secondary Atlantic Forest remnant.
 At the same place, we will be looking for another Brazilian endemic usually found further southeast, the attractive Orange-eyed Thornbird.
 We also have more chances for Striated Softtail, Bahia Spinetail, Tufted Antshrike and even a very slim chance of encountering the fascinating endemic Swallow-tailed Cotinga.

-In this fine protected area, we should also encounter Channel-billed Toucan, the smart White-fronted Nunbird, Golden-spangled Piculet, Buff-throated Woodcreeper, Buff-throated Saltator and a feast of manakins including the gorgeous endemic Kinglet (or Eastern Striped) Manakin.
+We should also encounter Channel-billed Toucan, the smart White-fronted Nunbird, Golden-spangled Piculet, Buff-throated Woodcreeper, Buff-throated Saltator and a feast of manakins including the gorgeous endemic Kinglet (or Eastern Striped) Manakin.
 We also have another chance for the rare margarettae race of the Great-billed Hermit (sometimes split as Margaretta’s Hermit).
 Uncommon possibilities include the stunning Atlantic race of the Ringed Woodpecker and the Atlantic races of Olivaceous Flatbill and Cinereous Mourner.

 In the afternoon we should have time to check a lovely garden with fruit feeders and some forest edge in Itacaré, expecting to get good looks at the stunning Atlantic Forest races of both Turquoise and Opal-rumped Tanagers, as well as Brazilian and White-lined Tanagers, Red-legged Honeycreeper, Violaceous Euphonia and flocks of Peach-fronted and Golden-capped Parakeets.